 It's also in good practice to apply an appropriate margin of safety to a varying level of intrinsic/fair values, based on a sensitivity analysis where you may be changing growth and/or the discount rate.
 For instance, you may have a worst-case, normal-case, and best-case scenario for the intrinsic/fair value stock price of a particular company, which you'd then apply an appropriate margin of safety to.

 With this method, you don't have to estimate or worry about how much a company's earnings will go down, as your margin of safety and valuation will essentially "guarantee" limited downside.
 Even if the company stops growing as rapidly as it once did, you likely won't lose money, but just make a smaller expected return.

 In summary, to protect yourself against the downside risk of a stock, apply an appropriate margin of safety to your valuation.
 The downside is that you will lose a little or break even.
 The upside, however, can be quite significant.

-Therefore, to determine the downside risk for a stock investment, make a strong case for it based on the five factors discussed.
+Therefore, to determine the downside risk of a stock investment, make a strong case for it based on the five factors discussed in this article.
 In other words, look at and analyze where the company is in respect to the business life cycle, company profitability, liquidity and access to capital, debt management, and any fixed costs and commitments.
 This should provide you with an in-depth understanding on the downside risk of investing in the company.

 Afterwards, you can use this information and a near-complete valuation model to apply an appropriate margin of safety to a range of intrinsic/fair value stock prices.
-In general, the more uncertain or downside risk you think an investment has, the higher the margin of safety percentage.
-Applying an appropriate margin of safety will therefore protect you from much of the downside a stock may experience.
+In general, the more uncertainty you have with a valuation model, the higher the margin of safety percentage should be.
+Applying an appropriate margin of safety will therefore protect you from much of the downside risk a stock may experience.
 More importantly, it will maximize your return on investment over the long-term.